|

 (for example, scales as a symbol of justice). |

-It was
+It was long believed

-long believed that Neanderthal man could
+that Neanderthal man could not communicate

-not communicate verbally—that Neanderthals must have
+verbally—that Neanderthals must have had some primitive

-the complete range of sounds of human language.
-According
+of sounds of human language.
+According to a hypothesis advanced

-to a hypothesis advanced by American linguist Philip Lieberman,
+by American linguist Philip Lieberman, Neanderthals’ larynxes

-Neanderthals’ larynxes had not yet descended so low
+had not yet descended so low as those of Homo sapiens,

-a great deal of difficulty in pronouncing the three main
+so they would have had a great deal of difficulty in pronouncing

-(ee as in “beet”, oo as “boot” and
+languages (ee as in “beet”, oo as “boot” and

 a as in “aha!”).